 - In fact, there are 15 medical experts between the parties, many of which are out of state.

-- In particular, it has been difficult scheduling expert witness depositions because of the attorneys' schedules and the witnesses' pre-planned work schedules that include clinical duties and surgery.
+- In particular, it has been difficult scheduling expert witness depositions because of COVID, the attorneys' schedules, and the witnesses' pre-planned work schedules that include clinical duties and surgery.

 - The Parties are working harmoniously to calendar these depositions to take place within the next couple of months.

-- Simply stated, the parties need additional time to complete discovery in this complicated medical malpractice case.
+- The parties need additional time to complete discovery in this complicated medical malpractice case.

 - It is for these reasons that the parties request an extension of the following case deadlines: Current Deadline Proposed New Deadline

-- The current dates for the pretrial on July 9, 2018 and trial on July 30, 2018 will remain the same.
+- The current dates for the pretrial on July 9, 2021 and trial on July 30, 2021 would remain the same.

-- Granting this Joint Motion will further the interest of justice and fulfill the purpose of the discovery rules, as it will ensure that the Parties appear at trial with a full understanding of the facts and anticipated testimony.
+- Granting this Joint Motion will further the interest of justice and fulfill the purpose of the discovery rules, ensuring that the parties appear at trial with a full understanding of the facts and anticipated testimony.
 Kelch v.
 Mass Transit Admin., 287 Md.
 223, 229 (1980) ("the basic objective in providing for discovery is 'to require disclosure of facts by a party litigant to all of his adversaries, and thereby to eliminate, as far as possible, the necessity of any party to litigation going to trial in a confused or muddled state of mind, concerning the facts that give rise to litigation.")

-- The extension of these case deadlines will not affect any other deadlines in this case and will not result in the postponement of the trial which is currently scheduled for July 30, 2018.
+- The extension of these case deadlines will not affect any other deadlines in this case and will not result in the postponement of the trial that is scheduled for July 30, 2021.

-- That undersigned counsel contacted all defense counsel of record in this case and all counsel in this case have consented to extending the above referenced deadlines.
+- That undersigned counsel contacted all defense counsel of record in this case and we all consent to this request to push back these deadlines.